How Locals Actually Navigate Miami on July 4 Weekend

 A practical local-style guide to Miami July 4 transportation, traffic, bridge timing, transit, rideshare strategy, and neighborhood planning.

-The city becomes much easier once the holiday is treated as a neighborhood-based experience instead of a giant roaming itinerary.
+Locals rarely attempt to do all of Miami on July 4.
+The city gets easier when the holiday is treated as a neighborhood-based experience instead of a roaming itinerary.

 Before planning the weekend, start with the main Miami July 4th guide, then simplify movement as much as possible.
 For a viewing-area-first version of the plan, see Best Miami Fireworks Viewing Areas Without South Beach Chaos.